 Neighborhoods across the five-county metro region, which includes Fulton, DeKalb, Clayton, Cobb, and Gwinnett, have a shortage of early care and education services.
 Data estimates that there are as many as 262,000 children under five in the metro region who need access to care.
 However, an estimated nearly 3,000 providers in the region represent an approximate total capacity of 173,000.
 About one third of the estimated existing demand is unmet.
 This is higher compared to other cities such as Philadelphia, PA and Newark, NJ, where unmet demand is at roughly 20 percent.

-Patterson/Passaic County, NJ Project
+Paterson/Passaic County, NJ Project

-A childcare analysis project is underway in Patterson and Passaic County, NJ, following the same model employed in Philadelphia and Newark, with some adaptation for local data availability.
+A childcare analysis project is underway in Paterson and Passaic County, NJ, following the same model employed in Philadelphia and Newark, with some adaptation for local data availability.
 It is underwritten by the Nicholson Foundation with additional support from the Henry and Marilyn Taub Foundation.

 Reinvestment Fund completed a study of the supply of and demand for early childhood education (ECE) in Passaic County, NJ.
 Adapting a methodology developed for a 2014 study of child care in Philadelphia, the study results for Passaic County, NJ suggest that over half of all ECE (57%) is provided in state licensed childcare centers, and 27% is provided in high-quality centers (i.e., centers with National Association for the Education of Youth Children (NAEYC) accreditation, within a Head Start Program, or operated by a Passaic County public school district).